5 Photo Tips for Your Trip to the Beach

 Hi, I'm Neyssa

-Beach Photo Tip #1: Have the sun either behind or fully on your subject.
+The first beach photo tip is to have the sun either behind or fully on your subject.

-You want to shoot so that your subject is backlit (the sun behind your subject) or in full sun (the sun is on your back with your subject in front of you).
+When photographing kids at the beach, you want to shoot so that your subject is backlit (the sun behind your subject) or in full sun (the sun is on your back with your subject in front of you).
 This will help you avoid hot spots, dark shadows, or images that are too dark/too bright.

-Beach Photo Tip #2: Give your subject room to run in the frame.
+Give your subject room to run in the frame.

 When you’re at the beach (especially the ocean) kids cannot help but run into the ocean.
 If you’re photographing someone running, or even just looking, give them space in the frame to “run” into.
 In other words, frame your subject so that there is empty space in front of the direction they are looking.

+This photo tip does not only apply for a trip to the beach.
 Giving space to look or run into gives the viewer a sense of the story.
 It shows them where the action is moving.

-Beach Photo Tip #3: Tell a story with your photos.
+Tell a story with your photos.
 Shoot with intention.

 When you get home and look through your photos you don’t want a flip book of the day (if you do, I suggest videos instead!).
 Instead, work to tell a story with the photos you are taking.
 This will help you to slow down, watch the moments unfold and decide what is important to remember about this particular trip to the beach.

+My best tip for photos on the beach is to pause.
 Look for details to capture (a windy day, the specific toys the played with or things built in the sand), look for connections (the way your kids played together, ran, laughed, splashed in the water, etc), and the setting (was it a wide open beach, crowded, grey skies, blue skies, etc.).

-Beach Photo Tip #4: Get in the frame.
+Another tip for your day at the beach is to get in the frame.
 You were there too (and probably doing all the work!)

+This beach photo tip is about ensuring you exist in photos with your family.
 You were there, too.
 So make sure you get in the frame.

 I like to set up my camera and then hand it off to my hubby for a few minutes to make sure I have proof that I was there too.
 Trust me, your kids will be so glad to have memories of EVERYONE who went to the beach that day.

-Of course you can always pick your camera back up.
+Of course, you can always pick your camera back up.
 But giving yourself grace allows you to take the time to notice something worthy of photographing all while letting the pressure off of photographing every moment.